 Universidad YA!/College NOW! is the educational initiative of the Hispanic Arts Council of St. Louis 'to empower Latino youth to complete high school & to provide access to higher education regardless of their legal status' (click here)

 Picture: 2nd Hispanic College Fair, at St. Cecilia School on November 2013

 Films, Documentaries, Academic Articles, TV & Radio Programs on Latin America & Hispanics in the U.S.

 Read serious academic articles on Hispanics in the U.S., listen to NPR & BBC programs, watch online videos, explore a list of films & documentaries, watch interviews of Hispanic leaders in the U.S. from PBS, HBO, CNN and other serious sources, & learn more on diversity in America.
-Explore our new section 'INFORMATIONAL MATERIAL' under the 'NEWS' top menu of our homepage!
+Explore our new sections under the 'MORE' top menu of our homepage!
 Click HERE for Films & Documentaries; Click HERE for TV & Radio Programs & Click HERE to read more about Academic Articles on Latinos in the U.S. Enjoy!

 THE HISPANIC CHAMBER OF COMMERCE PRESENTS:

 SMALL BUSINESS ASSISTANCE

 Every Tuesday, a bilingual SMALL BUSINESS MENTOR is available by appointment at 314-664-4432 to answer questions about your small business issues or to assist with business start-up.
 Mentors are provided by SCORE and sponsored by the US Small Business Administration.
 For more information, contact the Hispanic Chamber of Commerce of Metropolitan St. Louis at 3611 South Grand Blvd.
 Suite 105 St. Louis, MO 63118.
 Phone: 314-664-4432.
 Se Habla Español.

 BUSINESS TO BUSINESS ROUNDTABLE